Exabyte-io/exabyte-application-flavors/README.md

  npm test
 ```

+By this point, the 'lib' package inside application-flavors should be installed.
+It should be installed because we have
+implemented a postinstall hook in the package.json file that is triggered by the execution of 'npm install'.

+If you are developing the application-flavors package, and want to locally publish your updates, you can build the
-To build the library's source such that you can import it from another project during development, do:
+library's source such that you can import it from another project during development, by executing:
 ```shell
 npm run prepublishOnly
 ```

 Then you can change your importing project's `package.json` to temporarily include the file path import instead of installing from NPM:
 ```
 "@exabyte-io/application-flavors.js": "file:/some/path/to/application-flavors",
 ```

 Remember to revert this line to an NPM version when you're done developing.

 ## Python Integration Tests